dermotte/itec-webpage-mlux/courses/games-ss20.md

 ## Game Jam
 You are strongly encouraged to take part in the game jam, from Apr 24-26, 2020.
 You can join any group there and the game developed at the game jam can be presented as final project.

+## Mandatory Exercise - Pong with Löve
+For the mandatory exercise you are to create a Pong clone with [Löve2D](https://love2d.org/).
+It does not need to be an accurate copy (graphically or otherwise), but just let two people play a game of pong and count the points.
+Your Pong clone should fulfil the following requirements:

+1. Submit as runnable .love file
+1. Use `love.graphics.rectangle(...)` to paint the bars and the ball
+1. Control by keyboard

+Submit your Pong clone to Mathias Lux via e-mail until April 19th, 2020, midnight.